raspberrypilearning/fart-detector/WORKSHEET.md

 AND 1000 (decimal 8)
   = 1000 (decimal 8)
 ```
-We can use Python [bitwise operators](https://wiki.python.org/moin/BitwiseOperators#The_Operators:) to do this in our code.
-So if we use `bitwise & x == x` (bitwise and x is equal to x) this will give a boolean true or false result depending on whether the bit `x` is set or not.
-Take another look at the `set_dac` function now and you'll notice that we use this trick to call the `set_pin` function multiple times for each bit position.
+We can use [bitwise operators](https://wiki.python.org/moin/BitwiseOperators#The_Operators:) to do this in our code.
+So if we use `bitwise & x == x` (bitwise and x is equal to x) this will give a boolean (True/False) result depending on whether the bit `x` is set or not.
+Take another look at the `set_dac` function now and you'll notice that we use this trick to call the `set_pin` function multiple times for each bit value/position.
+This ensures that the `ison` parameter inside the `set_pin` function will always be True or False.

+When we call the `set_dac` function we can write `set_dac(x)` for instance.
+Where x is a number between 0 and 15.